syncfusion-content/maui-docs/MAUI/visual-studio-code-integration/code-snippet.md

       ![Code Snippet](images/MAUI_CodeSnippets.gif)

-5. After adding the Syncfusion .NET MAUI component to the XAML file, I'll provide a commented code sample.
-This sample will specify whether you should add the component to the ViewModel file, include it in the backend C# code of the XAML file, or if only namespace and NuGet entries are needed.
-Based on the provided data, you'll need to decide what to add.
+5. After adding the Syncfusion .NET MAUI component to the XAML file, We've included instructions in the **TODO** section for your reference.
+This will guide you in determining whether to add the the View Model file or if only add namespace and NuGet entries to run the Syncfusion components.

      ![Comment](images/Comment.png)